XimeraProject/ximeraExamples/README.md

 of things like optional arguments, nesting (environments, mathmode, etc), and/or different types of input inside the tested element.

-Finally, each subfolder should have a tex file named after the dtx file being tested, appended with ``Xourse``, e.g. the problem subfolder would have a file named ``problemXourse.tex`` which is the xourse documentclass file that loads all the relevant test files for that dtx file.
+Finally, each subfolder should have a `xourse.tex` file that loads all the relevant test files for that dtx file.

 ### compositeTests Folder at a glance
-The compositeTests folder contains files and xourses that tests to verify how elements in different dtx files interact with each other.
+The compositeTests folder contains files and xourses to verify how elements in different dtx files interact with each other.
-Each composite test set should be in a subfolder of the compiteTests folder, where that subfolder has a name that reflects the nature of what the composite test is testing, e.g. a composite test for how sagemath commands interacts with various environments could be named something like ``sageInteraction`` or ``sageInEnvironments``.
+Each composite test set should be in a subfolder of the compositeTests folder, where that subfolder has a name that reflects the nature of what the composite test is testing, e.g. a composite test for how sagemath commands interacts with various environments could be named something like ``sageInteraction`` or ``sageInEnvironments``.